& the right way to use them in your meal planning routine

 So how do you choose?

 You decide based on your routine.
 If you know you get home late on Monday nights, you need a 30 minute meal or to use the crockpot.
-If you have to leave right after dinner to get Max to baseball practice every Tuesday, you need to use the grill so there’s no cleanup.
+If you have to leave right after dinner to get to baseball practice every Tuesday, you need to use an indoor grill pan or a sheet pan (this one is amazing and super cheap!) recipe so there’s virtually no cleanup.

 Of course you can have exceptions, or variations of your theme night.
 If you want to use your crockpot 3 nights a week, maybe one night is chicken in the crockpot, one night is soup in the crockpot, and one night is pasta in the crockpot.
 That would be a really good way to narrow it down!